 Wound care training for nurses and other staff can promote a culture attuned to the risks and best treatment protocols.
 Pressure injury prevention programs can minimize the risk of lawsuits spurred by patients acquiring these wounds in a skilled nursing facility.
 In addition to hefty financial judgments against the organization, the potential repercussions of lawsuits include damage to a provider’s professional reputation and career options.

-To avoid these types of lawsuits, your facility needs a team of nurses and other caregivers who are competent in assessing pressure injury risks and documenting findings, confident in following the latest and greatest standard of care, and able to communicate the treatment approach to the patient and family members.
+To avoid these types of lawsuits, your facility needs a team of nurses and other healthcare professionals who are competent in assessing pressure injuries and documenting findings, confident in following evidence-based standards of care to prevent and treat pressure injuries, and able to communicate the treatment approach to patients and family members.

-Factors spurring legal action often involve behavioral as well as clinical skills.
-Many healthcare lawsuits are filed because patients or their families note a lack of caring attitude among providers, notes Nancy Collins, a registered dietitian with medico-legal expertise.
-Families who take legal action often complain of incompetent, inattentive, or uncaring treatment, she says in a blog post on healthcare expectations.
+Factors spurring legal action often involve communication and behavioral issues as well as clinical skills.
+Many healthcare lawsuits are filed because communication leaves patients or their families feeling discontent, notes Nancy Collins, a registered dietitian with medico-legal expertise.
+Families who file pressure injury lawsuits may complain of incompetent, inattentive, or uncaring treatment.

 Although healthcare providers use the term “pressure injury,” family members often still use the term “bedsore.”
-That word carries implications of neglect and can inspire guilt in family members who feel the wound should have been preventable.
-“Chronic and nonhealing wounds are perhaps one of the most emotional issues,” Collins says, “and the number of lawsuits because of wounds is staggering, in part because of this emotion.”
+That word carries implications of neglect and can inspire guilt in family members who feel that the wound should have been preventable.
+Showing respect is important, Collins says, because chronic and nonhealing wounds are emotional issues.
+Empathy and open communication are important as you strive to avoid lawsuits.

 A legal review of a pressure injury case considers whether the injury was avoidable or unavoidable.
 Documentation in the patient’s electronic health record (EHR) is an important part of this determination.
 For patients with known risk factors, the EHR should clearly show what steps were taken to prevent a pressure injury from occurring.

-Although acute care hospitals report using various strategies to prevent pressure injuries, those efforts are not always systematically applied to bring consistent results, according to a recent study of Veterans hospitals.
-Even when hospitals implemented multipronged prevention strategies—such as policies, education, use of wound care specialists, and review of performance data—researchers L. M. Soban and colleagues found notable variation in how the strategies were operationalized.
+And although acute care hospitals report using strategies to prevent pressure injuries, those efforts are not always systematically applied to bring consistent results, according to a study of Veterans hospitals.
+Even when hospitals implemented multipronged prevention strategies — such as policies, education, use of wound care specialists, and review of performance data — the researchers found notable variation in how the strategies were operationalized.

 In terms of future action, the researchers noted that nurse leaders should look for opportunities to influence the implementation of prevention programs.
 Depending on the particular organization, that might mean arranging for specialized wound care training or analyzing the data to find ways to reduce variations in care.